rflynn/imgmin/README.txt

 	Ubuntu Linux and Debian Linux:

+		sudo apt-get install libgraphicsmagick1-dev
 		sudo apt-get install imagemagick

 		and then the language-specific bindings if you want them:

 		sudo apt-get install perlmagick
 		sudo apt-get install python-pythonmagick

+	For apache module and standalone C program we need ImageMagick dev libraries and headers:

+		FIXME: which package is this on Ubuntu and Redhat?

+		Install ImageMagick from source:
+			ftp://ftp.imagemagick.org/pub/ImageMagick

 Example use